UCLA Acceptance Rate: 11%

 It’s crucial to pay attention to the essay since the scores are considered by the admissions committee while evaluating your application.

 You are not required to take SAT Subject Tests unless you apply to the Samueli School of Engineering and Applied Sciences.
 UCLA strongly recommends taking Math Level 2 and a science test in this case.

 If you are taking the ACT, you should be in the top 15% nationally.
-You would need to take the ACT with Writing.
+You would need to take the ACT with Writing for college acceptance.
 Most students applying to the engineering school prefer the SAT over the ACT since they are required to take up SAT Subject Tests (Math Level 2 and a science) anyway.

 You need to be in the top 15% of your high school class with an average GPA of bordering 4.0.
 At least 88% of incoming freshmen had a GPA of 3.75 in the fall 2019 batch.
 This means you need primarily ‘A’ grades in all your subjects.

-But, before that here’s a look at what it costs to attend UCLA and the kind of financial aids they offer.
+But, before that here’s a look at what it costs to attend UCLA and the kind of financial aid they offer.

 How much will it cost to attend?